neilkatin/lahcert/notes-recon-2016-05-14.md

     * Confusion about how to report "all OK" - Incident form, 213, or original assignment form?

 * field team communication issues
-    * 2 teams reported signicant areas of non-coverage, for both simples and W6LAH
+    * 2 teams reported signicant areas of non-coverage, for both simplex and W6LAH
         * no team recorded dead-zone on maps (we didn't ask): it should be part of our procedures
     * send recon email about N6NFI's signal strength test function